DeutscheBahnAG/components/packages/styles/README.md

 ## Fonts

-To link all fonts required to display BahnX components, add to your main Sass file:
+To link all fonts required to display DB React components, add to your main Sass file:

 ```scss
 @import '@db-design/styles/fonts';